B.C. watercraft inspection stations

-The 2019 inspection station locations and hours of operation were selected and adjusted using data collected from the 2019 season and as a result of COVID-19 impacts and considerations.
-The locations are assessed for suitability as a watercraft inspection station based on encounter frequency (watercraft encounters/effort), safety/communication, direction of traffic targeted, the source location of boaters (percent coming from outside B.C.) and the number of high-risk and mussel infested watercraft intercepted.
+The 2020 inspection station locations and hours of operation were selected and adjusted using data collected from the 2019 season and as a result of COVID-19 impacts and considerations.
+The locations are assessed for suitability as a watercraft inspection station based on encounter frequency (watercraft encounters/effort), public and staff safety/communication, direction of traffic targeted, the source location of boaters (percent coming from outside B.C.) and the number of high-risk and mussel infested watercraft intercepted.

 If you are transporting a watercraft in B.C. it is mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Failing to stop at an inspection station can result in a fine of $345.